horriblename/lzn-auto-require/README.md

 Thank you to the lz.n authors for their great work!

-Part of the code base uses lz.n, also licensed under GPL-2
+Part of the code base uses code from lz.n, also licensed under GPL-2